Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Donna from Foymount, Ontario

 I use "Bag Balm" (it is used on cows' udders when they are in the cold all the time - sounds gross but works like you wouldn't believe!) and either cotton or latex gloves - whatever I can get my hands on (no pun).
 Just put the balm on and cover it up overnight.
 After a couple of nights, my hands and cuticles are incredibly soft and there's no more cracks!
 I use it on my feet, too, with a pair of socks.
 (My husband didn't like the idea of socks and gloves but when he saw the difference, he changed his mind.)
 You don't need to do this every night for the rest of your life.
-I watch to see when they start getting a little dry and take care of the problem right away.

 The little green metal can will last for a long time since you only need a little bit each time.
 You can find it in drug stores, farm supply, pet stores.